Required Sixth Semester* Data

 The required sixth semester data can be submitted directly to the SSP system by uploading an Excel spreadsheet that is created using the formatting specifications prescribed in the SSP File Upload Template.
 The Excel spreadsheet must be created using the SSP Data Exchange Layout.
-A sample template is also available in the right menu of this page or by selecting the Guidelines and Samples tab from the SSP: File Upload screen in GAP Access.
+A sample template is also available in the right-margin menu of this page or by selecting the Guidelines and Samples tab from the SSP: File Upload screen in GAP Access.
 Refer to the SSP File Upload User Guide to learn about how to upload the file, view when the file is validated and how to correct errors online or by uploading a corrected Excel spreadsheet.

 - When the Excel spreadsheet is ready to submit, log in to the GAP Access portal to access the SSP system, and then follow the on-screen prompts to upload your file to ISAC.